Differential Brauer Monoids: Differential Azumaya Algebras

-If $A$ is an Azumaya $R$ algebra, and $P$ is an $A$ module which is finitely generated and free of rank $n$ as an $R$ module, by Corollary \ref{projectivemodulesdifferential} $P$ has a differential module structure as an $A$ module.
+If $A$ is a differential Azumaya $R$ algebra, and $P$ is an $A$ module which is finitely generated and free of rank $n$ as an $R$ module, by Corollary \ref{projectivemodulesdifferential} $P$ has a differential module structure as an $A$ module.
 If we regard $R^n$ (column $n$ tuples) as a left $M_n(R)$ module via matrix multiplication, then the differential structure of $P$ induces a derivation of $M_n(R)$, and the differential inclusion $A \to M_n(R)$ implies that $A$ is a differential tensor factor of $M_n(R)$, the other factor being the commutator of $A$, which is also a differential subalgebra.
 By Theorem \ref{factorinduced}, if the derivation of $M_n(R)$ is trivial, $A$ is induced up from $R^D$.
 Hence:

-\begin{corollary} Let $A$ be an Azumaya $R$ algebra.
+\begin{corollary} Let $A$ be a differential Azumaya $R$ algebra.
 Then $A$ has a faithful differential module $P$, finitely generated and projective over $R$, with an $R$ basis of constants (and hence free), if and only if $A$ is isomorphic, as a differential algebra, to $R \otimes_{R^D} A_0$ for some Azumaya $R^D$ algebra $A_0$. \end{corollary}

 \begin{proof} If $A$ has a faithful differential module $P$, finitely generated and projective over $R$, with an $R$ basis of constants. then $A$ is a differential subalgebra of $M_n(R)$ with the trivial derivation, and hence of the desired form.
 Convesely, if $A$ is isomorphic to $R \otimes_{R^D} A_0$ for some Azumaya $R^D$ algebra $A_0$ and if $P_0$ is a faithful $A_0$ module, finitely generated and free as an $R^D$ module, then $P=R \otimes P_0$ is a faithful $A$ module, finitely generated and projective over $R$, with an $R$ basis of constants. \end{proof}